quicklabby/dockerhomelab/README.md

 - Prometheus
 - Node Exporter

-Hope this can help someone!

 You will need to create a persistent data directory folder for each application and in some cases (ex.
 Traefik and Nextcloud) you will need a yaml configuration file and/or an environment variables yaml.

+# **Traefik Setup**

+First, create a directory for your Traefik container:

+mkdir -p /yourdirectoryto/traefik

+Create the data folder and config files for Traefik:

+mkdir -p /yourdirectoryto/traefik/data
+touch /yourdirectoryto/traefik/data/acme.json
+chmod 600 /yourdirectoryto/traefik/data/acme.json
+touch /yourdirectoryto/traefik/data/config.yml

+Hope this can help someone!